facebookarchive/AsyncDisplayKit/docs/guide/5-under-the-hood.md

 What does this mean for your custom nodes?

-You can implement methods like `-touchesBegan::` / `Moved::` / `Ended::` / `Cancelled::` in your nodes exactly as you would in a UIView subclass.
+You can implement methods like `-touchesBegan:withEvent:` / `touchesMoved:withEvent:` / `touchesEnded:withEvent:` /
+`touchesCancelled:withEvent:` in your nodes exactly as you would in a UIView subclass.
 If you find you need a subclass hook that hasn't already been provided, please file an issue on GitHub &mdash; or add it yourself and submit a pull request!

 If you need to interact or configure your node's underlying view or layer, don't do so in `-init`.
 Instead, override `-didLoad` and check if you're